Custom Knee Replacement

-The treatment options for knee osteoarthritis may include doing nothing, analgesia, activity modification, using walking aids, injections and a total knee replacement (TKR).
-The choice depends on the severity of osteoarthritis.
+The treatment options for knee osteoarthritis depends on the severity of the osteoarthritis.
+Treatment options may include doing nothing, analgesia (pain relief), activity modification, using walking aids, injections, and a total knee replacement (TKR).

 The aim of surgery is to eliminate the pain and stiffness experienced with arthritis.